In this article:

 When ingested as a food or flavoring, garlic is generally safe for most adults.
 However, in some cases, garlic consumption may cause heartburn, allergic reactions, upset stomach, and odor, especially with raw garlic.

+Moreover, applying raw garlic to the skin can severely irritate and burn the skin.
 While garlic is likely to be safe when taken in food amounts by pregnant women, its medicinal use can be harmful.

 For children, the use of garlic as medicine for a short period is possibly safe.